 Sometimes it takes a near death experience to bring you back to life.
-That was the mantra of sorts that was running through my head during last night’s ayahuasca ceremony, my second in 3 days.
-My ayahuasca experiences, like many others, were full of physical pain and emotional torment, with minimal peace and elation, yet I am in awe of how powerfully effective the medicine and ceremony are.
+That was the mantra of sorts that was running through my head during last night’s ayahuasca ceremony, treat my second in 3 days.
+My ayahuasca experiences, there like many others, sildenafil were full of physical pain and emotional torment, with minimal peace and elation, yet I am in awe of how powerfully effective the medicine and ceremony are.
 Both experiences were completely different from each other, and different lessons were learned.

 How It Started